lrusso/webmail-lite/README.md

 'plugins.gregwar-captcha.options.limit-count' => 0,
 ```

-## How to update change in style.css or other front-end files
+## I modified some front-end files and I can't see any changes

-Delete every folder and file that you see in **data/cache**
+Delete every folder and file that you see in **data/cache** and reload.